Berberine For PCOS: Is It A Viable Treatment Option?

 Possible side effects of Berberine

-You may experience a few gastrointestinal side effects, such as abdominal pain, diarrhoea, flatulence, or constipation in the first couple of weeks.
-To reduce the chance of side effects, try taking 1000mg (equivalent to 2 capsules) daily for the first week to let your body adapt to the compound.
-Then add another 500mg capsule to your routine on the second week.
-Take note, however, that when using Berberine with Metformin (or some other medication), the side effects may be more pronounced.
+In the first few weeks, you may experience gastrointestinal side effects, such as abdominal pain, diarrhea, flatulence, or constipation.
+To reduce the chance of side effects, you may take 1000mg (equivalent to 2 capsules) daily for the first week to let your body adapt to the compound.
+Then, add another 500mg capsule to your routine in the second week.
+Take note, however, that when using Berberine with some other medication, the side effects may be more pronounced.

 Related article: 5 Natural Supplements That Help With PCOS